 Specifically, the city added more than 112 million square feet of office space between 1980 and 1989, including 6.8 million in the city’s downtown.
 Other areas — such as El Segundo, Bunker Hill and West Los Angeles — also added significant amounts of office inventory.

 However, after the Cold War, defense spending was reduced and many banks in the metro were restructured and relocated.
-As a result, Los Angeles’ office market faced setbacks, but the growth of the tech sector — especially in parts of Southern California — ensured that LA’s office space did not go unoccupied.
+As a result, Los Angeles’ office market faced setbacks, but the effects of the tech boom — such as the popularization of office space in San Diego and in other parts of Southern California — also rippled into LA, ensuring that the city’s office inventory did not go unoccupied.
 Today, about 162 million of LA County’s 301 million square feet of office space is located in urban locations, while 67 million square feet is in suburban areas.

 Meanwhile, the city’s industrial real estate market saw an all-time high of 108 million square feet built between 1970 and 1979.
 Later, construction dropped to 83.5 million square feet in the 1980s and to 43.2 million in the 1990s.
 Construction of industrial properties in Los Angeles recovered slightly in the 2000s before dropping further in the 2010s.
 However, some areas — such as Santa Fe Springs — maintained their relevance as industrial centers, with large amounts of industrial space delivered even after the year 2000.